MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-bounty-lets-do-it.md

 I was thinking about using a third party to handle the money, but I decided it's not that much money, and the people I spoke to had no qualms about sending me money directly.
 Here's how I'm thinking of handling it:

 *   I'm just passing the hat, I'm not an official charitable organization or anything :-)
-*   Leave a comment with your email, or send an email to me.
 *   We can work out how to transfer the money, in whatever way is kosher for you.
 I have a PayPal account, or I can give you my address and you can mail me a check, or we can figure out something else if that doesn't work.
 *   Let me know if there's a particular feature you want.